Dental Implants – Port Orange, FL

 Out of all the oral problems a person can face in their lifetime, tooth loss is considered to be one of the most devastating.
 After all, it affects not only your self-image, but your oral health as well.
 Patients who leave gaps in their smile untreated for too long experience a higher risk of periodontal disease and additional tooth loss, and even simple activities like eating and talking can become more difficult.
 In fact, tooth loss is one of the leading reasons why older individuals experience malnutrition.
 Since they are missing teeth, they are unable to eat the foods that are an important part of a healthy diet.

 Here at Water’s Edge Dental, Dr. Sean Bannan takes this issue very seriously.
 That’s why he offers several restorative options that can recreate your missing pearly whites in a comfortable and lifelike way, such as dentures and bridges.
 However, dental implants have become the true frontrunner in the tooth replacement race, thanks to their valuable health benefits, their stability, and their natural look.
 In fact, many patients who’ve received implants even forget that they’re not natural teeth after a while!
-If you’re ready to find out more, call to schedule a tooth replacement consultation with the skilled Water’s Edge Dental team in South Daytona today.
+If you’re ready to find out more, call to schedule a tooth replacement consultation with the skilled Water’s Edge Dental team in Port Orange today.
 We’ll review your treatment options and help you plan to recreate your flawless, natural smile.

 What are Dental Implants?